earloc/Sample.AutoMapper.EnumValidation/readme.md

 ```

-## 1. enable Validation of your AutoMapper-Configuration
+## 1. enable validation of your AutoMapper-Configuration
 Somewhere within your test-suit, ensure you are validating your AutoMapper configuration:
 ```C#